ProboCI/probo-docs/docs/roadmap.md

 # Recently Completed Roadmap Items

+## Cached Build Steps
+**Github Issue:**
+**Status:** Currently running in private beta.
+If you're a Probo Silver plan customer or higher and want to try it out, <a href="mailto:probo-support@probo.ci">send us an email.

+Some of projects have time consuming and computationally expensive steps necessary to bootstrap their environments.
+We know first hand how frustrating it can be to kick off a new build and have to wait for some package to install or some database to import before you can get to the new and different part of this particular build.
+We are planning an exciting feature that would allow you to mark build steps as cacheable and to specify a time-to-live for the cached artifact.
+That way we can capture that as a customized base image that we can start from for your future builds until you change the configuration for those steps, upload new assets that require a rebuild, or allow the cached artifact to time out.
 ## Run Probo on Probo / Open Source Probo in a Container
 **Github Link:** https://github.com/ElusiveMind/probo-docker
 **Status:**  Now available